apptainer/singularity-userdocs/build_a_container.rst

 `Container Library <https://cloud.sylabs.io/library>`_ and `Docker Hub <https://hub.docker.com/>`_.
 You can use it to convert containers between the formats supported by Singularity.
-And you can use it in conjunction with a :ref:`Singularity definition <container-recipes>` file to create a container from scratch and customized it to fit your needs.
+And you can use it in conjunction with a :ref:`Singularity definition <definition-files>` file to create a container from scratch and customized it to fit your needs.

 --------